Furikuda/bork/docs/quickstart.rst

 *Repositories* are filesystem directories acting as self-contained stores of archives.
 Repositories can be accessed locally via path or remotely via ssh.
 Under the hood, repositories contain data blocks and a manifest that tracks which blocks are in each archive.
-If some data hasn't changed between backups, Borg simply references an already uploaded data chunk (deduplication).
+If some data hasn't changed between backups, Bork simply references an already uploaded data chunk (deduplication).

 .. _about_free_space: